simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/TESTING_GUIDE.md

 ## Overview

-The `direct_test` framework provides tick-synchronized testing of the SimonSaysSeeq sequencer using MIDI clock and SysEx injection.
+The `clock_driven_test` framework provides tick-synchronized testing of the SimonSaysSeeq sequencer using MIDI clock and SysEx injection.

 ## Prerequisites

 ⚠️ **CRITICAL**: The main sequencer application MUST be running for tests to work!

 The test framework works by:
-1. `direct_test` sends MIDI clock and SysEx commands
+1. `clock_driven_test` sends MIDI clock and SysEx commands
 2. `simon_says_seeq` receives these commands and updates state
 3. `simon_says_seeq` writes state changes to `formal_state.log`
-4. `direct_test` reads `formal_state.log` to verify state
+4. `clock_driven_test` reads `formal_state.log` to verify state

 ## Running Tests